Apart from educational programs, Giant Steps provides many other support services.

 We also have Mother’s Day and Father’s Day celebrations at the school, an opportunity to come in for afternoon tea or a BBQ and spend some time in class with your child.

-During school holiday periods, Giant Steps offers vacation care programs to students who are currently enrolled in our programs.
+During school holiday periods, Giant Steps may offer vacation care programs to students who are currently enrolled in our programs.
 There are a range of activities for different age groups including outings to the beach, zoo, wildlife parks and ten-pin bowling.
-You can book your child in for a couple of days or for the full program.
 For more information contact Giant Steps.

 This program is run by Giant Steps to assist non-disabled peers in a mainstream integrated school setting to better understand the needs of children with autism as they integrate into mainstream settings.
 Students and staff are given information about autism and the ways in which they can support the child coming to their school.

 Professional development activities, training and support for student teachers, nurses, occupational therapists, speech therapists, music therapists, teachers’ aides and more.

 Giant Steps often hosts students from mainstream schools who spend a day learning about autism and meeting our students.
 We also offer high school work experience, community service and side by side work opportunities.